10 Things I’d Tell My Best Friend About Going Back To Work

 7. Stop comparing yourself to other mums

-Some mums can’t bear the thought of going back to work and may never feel ready to leave their baby.
-Other mums really look forward to going back to work.
-Some mums want to ‘lean out’ and take a step back for a while whereas other mums want to ‘lean in’ and progress in their career.
+Some moms can’t bear the thought of going back to work, and may never feel ready to leave their baby.
+Other moms really look forward to going back to work.
+Some moms want to ‘lean out’ and take a step back for a while, whereas other moms want to ‘lean in’ and progress in their career.
 Wherever you fall on the spectrum – that’s ok.
 We’re all different, and no two situations are the same.
-We probably all know a mum who on the surface looks so polished and in control... but behind the scenes she too will have had to pick dried Weetabix off her top before going into a meeting, or will have been up half the night with a toddler who won’t settle.
+We probably all know a mom who on the surface looks polished and in control; but behind the scenes she too will have had to pick dried Weetabix off her top before going into a meeting, or will have been up half the night with a toddler who won’t settle.
 We’re all just doing the best we can.

 8. Treat yourself

-Before you go back to work – splash out on a couple of new outfits.
-Even if you’re back to your pre-pregnancy weight you may be a different shape and clothes will feel different on you.
+Before you go back to work, splash out on a couple of new outfits.
+Even if you’re back to your pre-pregnancy weight you may be a different shape, and clothes will feel different on you.
 There’s nothing like a new outfit to put a spring in your step.
-When you’re working, give yourself little rewards along the way – it may be a simple as a glossy magazine and a cappuccino at the end of the week, a new lipstick, or something more indulgent like a massage every few months.
-Yes you may be shelling out the equivalent of a second mortgage on childcare, but a little treat every now and then can boost your spirits.
+When you’re working, give yourself little rewards along the way – it may be as simple as a glossy magazine and a cappuccino at the end of the week, a new lipstick, or something more indulgent like a massage every few months.
+Yes, you may be shelling out the equivalent of a second mortgage on childcare, but a little treat every now and then can boost your spirits.

 9. Set boundaries

 Start as you mean to go on.
 Be clear about what you can and can’t do, and communicate this to the people who need to go.
 Leave on time.
 Put on your out of office when you’re not at work and avoid the temptation of replying to emails in the evening or on a day you’re not working – otherwise you’ll be creating a rod for your own back.
 If you don’t manage your boundaries, no-one else will do it for you.